Rottnest Island Authority Members

 John Driscoll - Chairman - appointment expires on 30 June 2015

 John was appointed in 2010 and became Chairman in July 2012.
 He is Chairman and Chief Executive Officer of Marketforce.
-John is also Chair to the Senior Advisory Panel of Marketing for the Curtin Business School, past Chairman of the Communications Council of Western Australia, Board Member of Trinity College and Chairman of Crime Stoppers Western Australia.
+John is also Chair to the Senior Advisory Panel of Marketing for the Curtin Business School, past Chairman of the Communications Council of Western Australia, Board Member of Trinity College, and Board Member of Wheelchair Sports WA.
 John has been holidaying at Rottnest for almost 50 years and is an active member of Rottnest’s boating community.
 He is a past Committee Member of the Rottnest Channel Swim Association and is a regular competitor in this event.

 Stephen was appointed Deputy Chairman in July 2012.
 He is an experienced and passionate Western Australian based businessman.
 He was the founder and owner of AHS Hospitality, Australia’s largest provider of outsourced labour services to the Australian accommodation hotel industry.
 Previously a state winner of the Ernst and Young Entrepreneur of the Year and more recently, a regional judge for this award event in 2012, Stephen now owns and is chairman of a private boutique private investment company.
 Stephen consults to many private and public companies and has been a member of Young Presidents Organisation since 2004.
 He is also a member of the Australian Institute of Company Directors.

 Robert (Rob) McDonald - Member - appointment expires 30 June 2015

 Rob was appointed in 2011.
 Rob spent 32 years working in a variety of different roles across the State public sector, including more than 20 years in senior executive positions.
 His previous positions include Executive Director, WA Police; Chief Executive Officer, State Supply Commission; Director, State Treasury; and Director of Finance, WA Police.
 Rob is a CPA and MAICD.